WangCheng0116/ML/README.md

 ## 18 Oct
 Another pretty mathy day.
 After enterting the realm of unsupervised learning, concepts of probability and statistics start kicking in more frequently.
 Today's topic is about GMM, EM and a bit more advanced stuff about K-mean.
 EM is very smart and somehow even quite intuitive, but the math behind it is very intimidating.
 Refer to [here](https://github.com/WangCheng0116/ML/blob/main/Challenges/EM.md) for more details.

+## 19 Oct
+Too much information has been flooding in my mind.
+Pause for a while not to take in new concepts and take a deep breath.
+Today's task - Review!